Last updated on June 19, 2023

+Last updated on June 19, 2023**

-Being the official birthstone for February, amethyst is the most popular and valuable form of quartz today.
+    The official birthstone for February, amethyst, is the most popular and valuable form of quartz today.
 Not long ago, this eye-catching purple gemstone was part of the precious gemstone family considered as valuable as diamond, emerald, sapphire and ruby.

     Amethyst Origin and Formation

     The name amethyst comes from the Greek “amethystos” meaning “not intoxicating”, as, in ancient times, it was thought that gemstones could prevent from getting drunk.

     Historically, amethyst was as valuable as diamond, ruby, emerald and sapphire until the 19th century, when large deposits in Brazil were discovered.
 In the olden days, purple was considered a royal colour, and as it was very difficult and expensive to produce, only rich people or royalty could afford it.
 To produce one gram of purple dye, people needed to crush 9000 particular sea shells found only in the Mediterranean Sea.
 Now imagine how valuable was a naturally occurring purple crystal.

     Amethyst is found inside geodes, which are geological secondary formations (hollow, vaguely spherical rocks) within sedimentary and volcanic rocks.
-When the outer layer of geodes hardens, it leaves space inside, which is filled over millions of years by minerals precipitated from water, groundwater or hydrothermal fluids.
+When the outer layer of geodes hardens, it leaves space inside, which gets filled over millions of years by minerals precipitated from water, groundwater or hydrothermal fluids.
 In the case of amethyst, geodes are filled with silicon dioxide and trace amounts of iron, which slowly crystallizes into quartzes.

     Amethyst is found worldwide, with the largest deposits in South and North America and Africa.
 The largest producer is Brazil, processing two to three thousand tons per year.
 Other amethyst deposits are located in Bolivia, Cambodia, Canada, India, Kenya, Madagascar, Mexico, Myanmar, Namibia, Nigeria, Peru, Russia, South Korea, Sri Lanka, Uruguay and the United States of America.

     Amethyst is the purple colour variety of quartz or silicon dioxide.
 It belongs to the same quartz family as citrine.
 The only difference between the two gemstones is their colour, purple for amethyst and yellow for citrine.
 The colour of both crystals is caused by the presence of iron.
 However, in cirtine, iron is a bit more oxidized.